 An increase in the contribution caps can only be a good thing for SMSF clients.
 While it does make life a little tricky as we all adjust, I’m sure we will.

 If you’re a Heffron Super Companion user, you’ll see updated content on the change in contribution cap amounts shortly – the new caps, the new table of bring forward thresholds and our usual wealth of practical tips and examples.
-We will also be covering a range of opportunities and traps created by the change in contribution cap in our Super Strategies Update Webinar on 29 April.
-Register now.
+If you aren't a user, sign up here.